nanawareajinkya/Feedback_Management_System/README.md

 # Netlify platform:

-:thumbsup: :gem:  Used Netlify platform for Deploying Project. :gem:
+:thumbsup: :gem: I have Used Netlify platform for Deploying Project. :gem:

 :point_right: Just Sign in and use This Platform for Deploying Projects:  https://www.netlify.com/